 - Do you know how you are financially going to achieve your retirement goals?
 You should identify a cash value for your retirement portfolio which represents a comfortable lifestyle.

 - What is your business worth today?
 You must understand the cash value of your business in the market, not what it means to you personally.
-You need to understand the actual valuation so that you can understand the tax ramifications involved.
+Getting the actual valuation is the only way to understand the tax ramifications involved.

 - What does your income stream from your ownership interest look like?
 Your value in your business is your ownership interest.
 You should determine how to receive the most monetary value in exchange for that interest, along with whether you need the money now or over time.

 - Do you know how to sell your business and receive optimal tax treatment?
 You need to decide whether you want to sell to family, other owners, or a third party.
 When you make a decision, you must then structure the transaction to minimize your tax liability.